Bhattacharya-Lab/DisCovER/README.md

 $ git clone https://github.com/Bhattacharya-Lab/DisCovER
 $ cd DisCovER
 ```
-The DisCovER executable (named as `discover`) is compiled and tested on x86_64 redhat linux system.
+The DisCovER executable (named as `DisCovER`) is compiled and tested on x86_64 redhat linux system.

 ## Usage

-To see the usage instructions, run `$ ./discover -h`
+To see the usage instructions, run `$ ./DisCovER -h`
 ```
 !!!
 HELP !!!